iiLaurens/blog/content/2016/korean-audio-scraping-for-anki.md

 Tags: Anki, korean, audio, scraper, python
 Author: Laurens

-Besides programming, I am also quite fond of the korean language.
+Besides programming, I am also quite fond of the Korean language.
 One of the apps I use to study korean is [Anki](www.ankisrs.net).
 Anki is a program that enables people to remember information efficiently using a spaced repetition algorithm.
-Anki is definitely not a sexy app by any means, especially compared to the webbased [Memrise](www.memrise.com), but it provides a huge amount of control for the enduser.
+Anki is definitely not a sexy app by any means, especially compared to the webbased [Memrise](www.memrise.com), but it provides a huge amount of control for the end-user.
 I have come to love Anki for this very reason.

 Anki also provides an easy distribution system where people can share their *decks*.
 If there is any language and language course that you are taking, there is probably someone out there who did it before you and shared an Anki deck for it.
 Finding quality decks however is rather hard.
-Luckily, for the korean language I found an excellent [korean vocabulary deck by Evita](https://ankiweb.net/shared/info/4066961604).
+Luckily, for the Korean language I found an excellent [Korean vocabulary deck by Evita](https://ankiweb.net/shared/info/4066961604).
 For what it's worth, I like to give credits to her for making my studies so much easier.
 The deck contains thousands of the most common words in decreasing order.
 There is a decent amount of sounds added to, which really helps with getting the pronunciation right.
 Unfortunately, too often I found that sounds are missing.
-I really wanted to have a more complete set of sound fragments to improve my studiesm so decided to write a little script in Python to do this for me.
+I really wanted to have a more complete set of sound fragments to improve my studies so decided to write a little script in Python to do this for me.
 I will briefly guide you through the steps that are needed to run this script.

 # Scraping sound fragments and adding it to your deck
-First, obtain the [korean vocabulary deck by Evita](https://ankiweb.net/shared/info/4066961604) to operate on.
+First, obtain the [Korean vocabulary deck by Evita](https://ankiweb.net/shared/info/4066961604) to operate on.
 **If you already have made progress in this deck and do not want to lose it**, it is also possible to export this deck from your own Anki environment.
 Make sure to include the progress whilst exporting the `.apkg` file.
 Copy this file to a empty directory,